Why I’m Grateful for Second Hand Shopping

 As I write this post, I’m taking refuge from the rain which is hammering against my window against a thundery soundtrack.
-It seems there’s no better time to write this post, not only because it will let me reminisce about brighter days in Berlin (predictable), but because I’ve been meaning to talk about thrift, making sustainable fashion choices and my current feelings towards buying second hand clothing for some time.
+It seems there’s no better time to write this post, not only because it will let me reminisce about brighter days in Berlin (predictable), but because I’ve been meaning to talk about thrift and second hand shopping, making sustainable fashion choices and my current feelings towards buying second hand clothing for some time.

 In recent months, I’ve bought fewer clothes second hand and increasingly more clothes from new.
 Whilst I’ve browsed in charity shops, my heart just hasn’t been in it and I’ve found myself passing up opportunities for a quick browse.
 Naturally, I’ve found very little.
-Of course, I felt guilty about buying the majority of my clothes brand new but finding this handmade dress in Berlin has helped me to see things a little clearer.
+Of course, I felt guilty about buying the majority of my clothes brand new but finding this handmade dress I found while second hand shopping in Berlin has helped me to see things a little clearer and reinvigorate my interest again.

-We were lucky enough to visit Berlin over the weekend period and because of this, we chanced upon a number of flea markets.
+We were lucky enough to visit Berlin over the weekend period and because of this, we chanced upon a number of flea markets to go second hand shopping.
 We went to the well-loved Mauerpark flea market, then took a tram to Boxhagener Platz market before stumbling upon Revaler Strasse’s ‘RAW Flohmarkt’ and that is where I found this handmade, gingham dress for 7 Euros.

 Okay, I do love gingham.
 A lot.
 I have lots of gingham dresses but none with a skull lining.
 I was almost ready to part with 10 Euros, until the stallholder offered it to me for 7 Euros.
-When I tried it on and realised it was the perfect fit, I was smitten with it.
+Back in our Airbnb apartment, I tried it on and realised it was the perfect fit.
+I was smitten with it!
 I love its combination of sweet gingham with badass skulls!
 God bless Airbnb apartments because after a quick spin in the washer it was good to go.
 A slick of hastily applied lip gloss, a quick hair brush and I was ready for our evening in Mitte- feeling great.
 Ah, the power of a good dress!

 Finding this dress reminded me of my thrifting days and the genuine glee at finding a piece of clothing to love.
 Is there greater pleasure than buying something that lasts for years for a couple of quid?
 It’s made me realise: